TheodoreAD/power-user-linux-setup/docs/apt_packages.md

     Use 'sudo apt autoremove' to remove them.
     ```

-    Do NOT run this unless you know exactly what the involved packages do.
+    Do NOT run this unless you know EXACTLY what the involved packages do.

 ```shell
 PACKAGES=()